The Ascending Passageway

 I know the plate can be hard to understand, I have therefore made a little model, so you easily can see how the girdle stones are placed.
 At the left side there is an entrance to the Grand Gallery.

-Please also notice the mysterious stones also called "Pointers" just after the Girdle stones starting at the West wall, shifting to the East wall and back to West wall.
+Please also notice the mysterious stones also called "Pointers" just after the Girdle stones starting at the western wall, shifting to the eastern wall and back to western wall.

-The symbolic meaning of the "Pointers" is unknown, but it obvious they have a function.
+The symbolic meaning of the "Pointers" is unknown, but they might have a function.

-I have measured the positions of the girdle stones from the plate CX (see above) and calculated the measures in cubits:
+I have measured the positions of the girdle stones from the plate CX in mm (see above) and calculated the measures in cubits:

 Total length of the three plug blocks : 10 cubits.